spryker/app-merchant/README.md

 ### Tenant Onboarding

-Before Merchants can be boarded to an App it is required that the Tenant's application is onboarded for the use of this App.
+Before Merchants can be boarded to an App it is required that the Tenant's application is enabled to use this App.
 When an App config is created/updated the `ReadyForMerchantAppOnboarding` message will be sent to the Tenant.
 It contains the following information which can be different for each App implementation:

 - `onboarding` - This field contains the supported onboarding logic.
 - `type` - The type of onboarding, every App can have multiple onboardings e.g. for legal reasons and for the App functionality itself, etc.